Uniforms of the New Zealand Army: 1970s - 1990s

-In 1997 a new uniform was issued which resembled the cut of the British "Combat Soldier 95" jungle DPM shirt and trousers.
-The shirt and trousers feature double knees, elbows and seat.
+In 1997 a new uniform was issued which resembled the cut of the British Combat Soldier 95 jungle shirt and trousers.
+The shirt and trousers featured double knees, elbows and seat.
 Rank slides were worn on the shoulders.
 NZDPM remained the camouflage pattern.
 A lightweight 100% cotton NZDPM windproof smock was issued, which had a rank slide on the front, covered buttons and an integral hood.

 A wide brimmed khaki slouch hat with green puggaree, of a pattern formerly worn by the New Zealand Mounted Rifle regiments, replaced the khaki "No 2" British Army peaked cap as Service dress uniform headdress for all branches in 1998.